Duolingo (DUOL)

 For internet subscription businesses like Duolingo, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center and infrastructure expenses, royalties, and other content-related costs if the company’s offerings include features such as video or music.

 Duolingo has robust unit economics, an output of its asset-lite business model and pricing power.
 Its margin is better than the broader consumer internet industry and enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an excellent 72.7% gross margin over the last two years.
-Said differently, roughly $72.68 was left to spend on selling, marketing, and R&D for every $100 in revenue.
-Duolingo Trailing 12-Month Gross Margin
+As you can see below, it averaged an excellent 72.5% gross margin over the last two years.
+Said differently, roughly $72.47 was left to spend on selling, marketing, and R&D for every $100 in revenue.

-Duolingo’s gross profit margin came in at 71.1% this quarter, down 1.9 percentage points year on year.
-Duolingo’s full-year margin has also been trending down over the past 12 months, decreasing by 1 percentage points.
+Duolingo produced a 72.5% gross profit margin in Q3, in line with the same quarter last year.
+On a wider time horizon, Duolingo’s full-year margin has been trending down over the past 12 months, decreasing by 1.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 8. User Acquisition Efficiency

-Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Duolingo grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Duolingo grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Duolingo is extremely efficient at acquiring new users, spending only 16.6% of its gross profit on sales and marketing expenses over the last year.
+Duolingo is extremely efficient at acquiring new users, spending only 16.7% of its gross profit on sales and marketing expenses over the last year.
 This efficiency indicates that it has a highly differentiated product offering and strong brand reputation, giving Duolingo the freedom to invest its resources into new growth initiatives while maintaining optionality.
-Duolingo User Acquisition Efficiency

 9. EBITDA